openstack/manila/doc/source/devref/emc_vnx_driver.rst

 VNX Driver
 ==========

-EMC Manila driver framework (EMCShareDriver) utilizes the EMC storage products to provide the shared filesystems to OpenStack.
-The EMC Manila driver is a plugin based driver which is designed to use different plugins to manage different EMC storage products.
+EMC manila driver framework (EMCShareDriver) utilizes the EMC storage products to provide the shared filesystems to OpenStack.
+The EMC manila driver is a plugin based driver which is designed to use different plugins to manage different EMC storage products.